hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05c-HTMLForms.md

     + using the `<fieldset>` and `<legend>` elements to respectively group and associate related form controls
   + [importance of accessibility](#532-why-is-this-important)
     + cognitive disability: better understand the form & how to complete it
-    + speech input: using labels via voice commands to activate controls and move the focus tot he field
+    + speech input: using labels via voice commands to activate controls and move the focus to the field
     + limit dexterity: large clickable areas
     + screen reader: identify and understand form controls more easily